Convergence Error Analysis of Reflected Gradient Langevin Dynamics for Globally Optimizing Non-Convex Constrained

-\end{lemma} Given this evaluation, we can easily obtain the parameter configuration in \Cref{thm:main} to obtain a solution with $\epsilon$-sampling error by controlling the first two terms on the right-hand side to make them smaller than $\epsilon$.
-For completeness, we attach the proof of \Cref{thm:main} from \Cref{lem:main} in \Cref{sec:proof-main}.
+With this inequality in mind, one can easily find the parameter configuration to obtain a solution with $\epsilon$-sampling error by controlling the first two terms on the right-hand side.
+First, it is obvious from $\min_{k\in[N]} a_k \leq N^{-1}\sum_{k\in [N]}a_k$ that